aaz25/431-2021/classes/class01/README.md

 ## Today's Slides

 - Class 01 slides will be provided in PDF format, as well as in R Markdown format, so you can see how I built them.
+- While I cannot promise that today's class will be recorded and posted afterwards as we work through some technical challenges, most sessions will be.

 ## Today's Agenda and Announcements